So you’ve just set up your new fish tank and nothing seems out of the ordinary.

 4. Perform smaller water changes with Reverse Osmosis Water.

-This section applies to people who are trying to clear the water in a freshwater aquarium that continuously gets murky, and usually after a water change.
+This section applies to people who are trying to clear the water in a freshwater aquarium that continuously gets foggy after a water change.

 I’m saying freshwater because almost all saltwater aquarium keepers already use RO water in their tanks.